google/skia/site/user/api/SkPaint_Reference.md

 void setARGB(U8CPU a, U8CPU r, U8CPU g, U8CPU b)
 </pre>

-Sets <a href="undocumented#Color">Color</a> used when drawing solid fills.
+sets color by componentSets <a href="undocumented#Color">Color</a> used when drawing solid fills.
 The color components range from 0 to 255.
 The color is <a href="#Unpremultiply">Unpremultiplied</a>; <a href="#Alpha">Alpha</a> sets the transparency independent of <a href="#RGB">Color RGB</a>.

 ### Parameters